 - Seizures (sometimes also seen in adults if the meningitis is advanced)

 Symptoms typically come on quickly, in as little as a couple of hours or up to a day or two.
 If you think you or your child may have meningitis, go to an emergency room (ER) right away.

 How is bacterial meningitis diagnosed?

-To diagnose this condition, a healthcare provider will do a spinal tap (also called a lumbar puncture) to take a sample of fluid from around the spinal cord.
+To diagnose this condition, a healthcare provider will do a spinal tap (lumbar puncture) to take a sample of fluid from around the spinal cord.
 The fluid is then tested for bacteria.
-The healthcare provider will also ask about your symptoms and do a physical exam.
+The provider will also ask about your symptoms and do a physical exam.

 Other tests may include: